King in Black: Subplots

-Eddie is in limbo talking with one of the Symbiotes and sees Flash Thompson in his Agent Anti-Venom appearance.
-Flash reveals that even after he died, his Anti-Venom suit kept a codex of his conscious in the Symbiote hive mind.
-Flash and Eddie go see the heart of the Symbiote hive mind and Flash sacrifices himself to take control of the Symbiote mind.
+Eddie is in limbo talking with one of the symbiotes and sees Flash Thompson.
+Flash reveals that even after he died, his Anti-Venom suit kept a codex of his consciousness in the symbiote hive mind.
+Flash and Eddie go see the heart of the symbiote hive mind and Flash sacrifices himself to take control of the symbiote mind.
 Knull feels pain, finds Eddie Brock, and grabs him by the throat.